SWIGX/ForceFeedback/README.md

 # Force Feedback

 This repository contains all information and code concerning force feedback for the Fanatec Wheel.

+## How to run program:

+`python3 main.py`

 ## Info

 USB devices can be seen in: `/dev/input/`

 Or with command: `usb-devices`

 The Fanatec wheel has these values:

 Vendor ID: 0eb7

 Product ID: 0020